Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Robinson's mother said her son had started to lean more to the left.

-Obviously, because he had begun dating his roommate who was transgender and transitioning from male to female, according to authorities.
+Utah County Attorney Jeff Gray told a news conference on Tuesday, becoming more pro-gay and trans rights orientated, obviously because he had begun dating his roommate who was transgender and transitioning from male to female, according to authorities.

-Gray said Robinson left a note under his keyboard for his roommate, which allegedly said, I had the opportunity to take out Charlie Kirk and I'm going to take it.
+Gray said Robinson left a note under his keyboard for his roommate which allegedly said, I had the opportunity to take out Charlie Kirk and I'm going to take it.

-And this is all information that we've got from the trans girlfriend boyfriend, right?
+And this is all information that we've got from the trans girlfriend, boyfriend, right?

 Robinson himself has chosen to not cooperate with the police after already handing himself in.

-Very strange, perhaps it was that he wasn't really thinking the death penalty would be on the table.
+Perhaps it was that he wasn't really thinking the death penalty would be on the table.

 Now it's been put on the table.

-Maybe he's changed his mind and he's thinking I'll hold out until I speak to a public defender who has not been assigned to him yet, so I can figure out a legal strategy where maybe I can do a plea deal.
+Maybe he's changed his mind and he's thinking, I'll hold out until I speak to a public defender who has not been assigned to him yet, so I can figure out a legal strategy where maybe I can do a plea deal.

-If if if if the official narrative is true, right, with all of the other information that we have, he was not the only man in this.
+With all of the other information that we have, he was not the only man in this.

 He was not the only person as part of this plan.